 THE LITCH claims to have a budget of $80,000, but I’d be surprised if it wasn’t closer to a quarter of that.
 The effects range from passable to bad cartoon animation and several scenes are obvious stock footage.
-There are cameos from several recognizable names including Tom Sizemore (HELL GIRL, BLACK WAKE), Lloyd Kaufman, Debra Lamb, (BLOOD CRAFT) and Elizabeth Daily.
+There are cameos from several recognizable names including Tom Sizemore (HELL GIRL, ABSTRUSE), Lloyd Kaufman, Debra Lamb, (BLOOD CRAFT) and Elizabeth Daily.
 Porn aficionados will recognize Sheila Marie and probably a few of the other topless females scattered through the film.

 Now go back and refer to what I said about conventional films.
 THE LITCH is a microbudget parody of the genre along the lines of Dustin Mills early films like ZOMBIE A-HOLE and HEART ATTACK a/k/a NIGHT OF THE TENTACLES.
 Coincidentally they both contributed to the anthology TRASHTASTIC.

 THE LITCH is the same kind of cheap, politically incorrect comedy that gets over on raw energy, gooey effects, bad jokes, and bare breasts.
 It pokes fun at the genre cliches and traditions we know and love.
 It’s obviously an acquired taste, even among genre fans.
 It’s not surprising that it’s currently rocking a 2.9 on IMDB, but fans of this kind of film should have a blast.